 Instructions are loaded into the TAP controller during the Shift-IR state when the instruction register is placed between TDI and TDO.
 During this state, instructions are shifted through the instruction register through the TDI and TDO balls.
-To execute the instruction once it is shifted in, the TAP controller needs to be moved into the Update-IR state.
+To execute the instruction after it is shifted in, the TAP controller must be moved into the Update-IR state.